Trafigura, Ormet in JV to buy aluminum assets

 Ormet won the arbitration that followed, and the tolling agreement continued until March of this year.
 It also had a similar tolling deal with Trafigura.

 Both tolling agreements ended in March when the company restarted its Burnside alumina refinery.
-The plant has capacity of 540,000 metric tons per year of alumina, which would be enough raw material to produce about 270,000 metric tons per year of aluminum.
+The plant has capacity of 540,000 tonnes per year of alumina, which would be enough raw material to produce about 270,000 tonnes per year of aluminum.

 The joint venture will not affect the commercial marketing agreement it has with Glencore.
 Ormet sells a large portion of its output to the Swiss trading house as part of a three-year deal signed late last year that came into effect last month.